coco33920/stonewall/README.md

 # Stonewall: colourful, accurate pride flags colour palette for queer gradients

 You can use the colour palette with _gradients_ for maximum results!

-For example the code in `example/example.typ` which is
+For example the following code
 ```typ
 #import "@preview/stonewall:0.1.0": flags